 In 2023, we formed an internal Supply Chain & Sustainability Review Group which will meet quarterly and bring together representatives from across the business to review the implementation of our sustainability and ethical sourcing policies and procedures.

 In 2023, we will continue to review and improve our supply chain due diligence efforts.

 We continue to maintain records of our procedures to reflect accurately and in detail our activities in relation to modern slavery due diligence, training, and external monitoring intelligence.
 These records will be used in 2023 to help assess, refine, and improve our strategy for mitigating modern slavery and human trafficking risks.

 Training and awareness

 We train all relevant staff to identify modern slavery and human trafficking risks to which they may be exposed.

-We continue to conduct virtual training sessions on the Code which include a component on human rights, modern slavery and human trafficking with references to any contemporaneous media reports about these issues.
+During 2022, we continued to deliver face to face training sessions on the Code which included a component on human rights, modern slavery, and human trafficking with references to the areas of heightened risks and the steps we take across the business to mitigate against these risks.
 All new joiners and current staff are required to complete the training.

-Members of our compliance and procurement teams continue to play an important role in raising risk awareness within the business and ensuring that ethical considerations are given due weight in our business partnerships and procurement activities.
+Members of our compliance, sustainability and procurement teams continue to play an important role in raising risk awareness within the business and ensuring that ethical considerations are given due weight in our business partnerships and procurement activities.

 To assess the impact of the steps we have taken to combat the risks of modern slavery and human trafficking in our operations and supply chains, we track the following key performance indicators: